mcorteel/homerun/README.md

 # Homerun

+## Features

+* Balance expenses with the use of group-driven accounts
+* Log expenses for future reference
+* Display graphs to follow your budget

+## Notes

+Homerun's code is written in English, but the user interface is currently hardcoded to French.
+Would be awesome to set up a translation system...
+Maybe in the future!

 ## Installation
 1. Copy `config/config.sample.php` to `config/config.php`
 2. Edit the variables inside `config/config.php` to match your own configuration